AmbiqAI/libtimingtest/README.md

-# mve-kernel-exp
+# ns-aot-unit-test

-A playground for experimenting with custom MVE kernel operations.
+A test harness for HeliosAOT to verify the correctness of the AOT compilation process.

 ## Notes